 Breakfast, lunch, and snacks are available in the College Cafeteria located on the campus upper terrace.
-Hours are 7:00 a.m. to 1:30 p.m.
-Monday through Friday.

 Services for the Handicapped

 Students who have special needs because of a physical, communication, or learning disability are invited to visit the Counselor for Disabled Students or the Handicap Enabler, both in the Student Services building.
 Services available include the purchase of special equipment, special parking permits, aid in registration, and referral to other agencies, such as the State Department of Rehabilitation, which may assist with educational, medical, and living expenses and transportation.
 Students may contact the Rehabilitation office directly at 5161 Overland Avenue, Culver City (559-6140).